 Today, there’s no sign of this once-great home.

-The Omaha World-Herald acknowledged that in 1916, the house was misidentified as the Brigham Young house throughout the years.
-However, a decade later they ran a page titled “Brigham Young’s Home Still Stands in Florence,” with hand-drawn headlines, captions and borders.
+In 1916, the Omaha World-Herald proudly bragged they knew something historians didn’t: The so-called Brigham Young house still stood in Florence!
+However, a month later they acknowledged the house was misidentified throughout the years.
+Just a decade later though, they ran a page entitled “Brigham Young’s Home Still Stands in Florence,” with hand-drawn headlines, captions and borders.
+They thought it was his home again!

 Throughout the 1920s and 30s, there was an ongoing dispute among Omaha’s historians and interested parties.
 This was a serious issue that drew the attention of Omahans, Florence town settlers and Mormon Church officials.
 As I mentioned, the final word might have come from a 1927 interview with another of Mitchell’s nieces.
 A 1927 feature in the newspaper was entitled, “House that Captain Mitchell Built never Lived In by Brigham Young, Says Niece of Old Seaman; She Relates True Story of Famous Old Structure.”